PrimalMyst/Books/codex/world-building/playable-races.md

 **Mystical Ceiling:** Monsters cannot access the advanced mystical techniques requiring multi-divine channeling that define humanoid mastery.

-**Leadership Limitation:** The complexity of leadership, requiring balance of multiple divine influences (wisdom, justice, strength, compassion, etc.), remains beyond monster capability.
+**Leadership Limitation:** The complexity of leadership requires balance of multiple divine influences from the Eldritch Pantheon.

 **Transcendence Barrier:** The path followed by the ancient Humans toward ascension or transcendence requires multi-divine harmony impossible for monsters.